 Suggestions for a personal essay (intellectual autobiography):

-- Do not just list what you’ve accomplished.
+- Along the same lines, do not just list what you’ve accomplished.
 Instead, describe what you learned from your experiences and emphasize what impact you made.

 - Demonstrate leadership and outcomes of your leadership.
 For example, do not just state that you held office.
 What changed or improved because you held that office?
 What did you learn from holding that office?